Ernst August Wagner: Family murders

-Shooting spree
+Spree shooting

-Wagner reached the hills near Mühlhausen at about 11 p.m., where he girdled himself with the belt, put a cap on his head and took the two Mauser C96s, as well as a handbag containing ammunition, the black veil and a file.
+Wagner reached the hills near Mühlhausen at about 11 p.m.
 His bicycle and the small revolver were later found hidden in a corn field.
-Next Wagner set out to cut the telephone lines to the village, but as the poles looked too high to him and due to heavy rain that had set in by that time, he dropped that part of his plan and immediately went into Mühlhausen, where he set fire to four barns.
-The lower part of his face hidden with the veil he began walking through the streets, shooting at any male person that crossed his path.
-Wagner later claimed that his female victims were accidentally hit.
+Wagner set out to cut the telephone lines to the village with a file, but as the poles looked too high to him and due to heavy rain that had set in by that time, he dropped that part of his plan.
+In Mühlhausen, where he set fire to four barns, targeting that of his family in-law, before walking through the streets and shooting residents.
+Wagner claimed that he was specifically targeting male villagers and that the female victims (two young girls, two elderly women, and a young adult woman) were accidentally hit.
+Apparently as a disguise, Wagner wore his wife's veil and a motoring hood.
+He also tied both of his handguns to his wrists with shoelaces to avoid losing them.

-In total he spent about 80 rounds and shot 20 people, instantly killing eight of them, as well as two animals, and several buildings burned to the ground, before the villagers, with help of the military, managed to extinguish the fires.
+In total he spent about 80 rounds and shot 20 people, instantly killing eight of them, as well as two cattle.
 A ninth person, Jakob Knötzele, was mortally wounded and died a few hours after the shooting had ended.
-At one point Wagner forgot to reload his weapons and thus three men were able to strike him down with hoes and sabres.
+Five barn properties, belonging to six families, were burned down, including some stables and outbuildings, while the fire at the Adler inn of Wagner's in-laws was extinguished by a locally stationed military unity.
+After Wagner killed the last two victims, Friedrich Bauer and Georg Müller, outside the Adler inn, Wagner was having difficulty reloading his now empty weapons when his feet became entangled with the long string of the shoelaces he tied his guns to, due to which he ended up tripping, thus allowing two civilian men, Wilhelm Bürle and Christian Müller, as well as police officer Tobias Kientsch to strike him down with hoes and sabres.
 He suffered several wounds in his face and right hand, and his left hand was smashed and nearly cut off.
-Knocked unconscious, he was disarmed and left for dead, but at 2 a.m. a police officer found him lying on the street, still breathing.
-When he regained consciousness, Wagner immediately confessed to killing his family, and stated that he would have committed suicide in the end, but as this was now impossible, he would appreciate if he'd be sentenced to death and decapitated.
+Knocked unconscious, he was disarmed and left for dead, but at 2 a.m., local police chief Dirschinger found him lying on the street, still breathing.

-Finally, in the evening of 5 September 1913, Wagner, who uttered concerns that he might get ill if he'd stay too long in Mühlhausen, was brought to a hospital in Vaihingen, where his left forearm was amputated and his other wounds treated.
+Wagner was temporarily kept at the poorhouse of Mühlhausen.
+Landjäger gendarmes had to keep angry crowds from nearing the scene.
+Wagner was quickly identified by his brother-in-law.
+In the evening of 5 September 1913, Wagner, who uttered concerns that he might get ill if he had stayed too long in Mühlhausen, was brought to a hospital in Vaihingen, where his left forearm was amputated and his other wounds treated.
+The transport happened under strong security due to concerns that local residents might lynch Wagner if he stayed.